Your Donations At Work

 unexpected expenses not covered by insurances.

-has distributed more than 5,500 grief resource materials to elementary, middle, and high school counselors, social workers, and mental health professionals across South Carolina.
+has distributed more than 7,000 grief resource materials to elementary, middle, and high school counselors, social workers, and mental health professionals across South Carolina within the past 5 years.
 These resource materials and booklets are available at no cost.

 We added a Veterans component in 2020 and provide booklets that address the special end of life needs of Veterans and information on VA benefits.